 The partnership investments line item consists of one investment, which is in the process of liquidation with a termination date of March 31, 2018.
-As at December 31, 2017 this investment is presented at liquidation value, based on the Partnership's Financial Statements as of December 31, 2017.
+As at December 31, 2018 this investment is presented at liquidation value, based on the Partnership's Financial Statements as of December 31, 2018.

-As of December 31, 2017 and 2016, there is a liability based on the performance of this investment estimated at \$83 and \$0.
+As of December 31, 2018 and 2017, there is a liability based on the performance of this investment estimated at \$87 and \$83.
+It is presented as part of Accounts payable and accrued payroll.